PrefectHQ/prefect/docs/core/concepts/results.md

 ::: warning Parameters are different
 There is one exception to the rule for Result Handlers: Prefect Parameters.
 Prefect Parameters always use the `JSONResultHandler` so that their cached values are inspectable in the UI.
 :::

+To learn more about using Result Handlers, check out the tutorial on [Using Result Handlers](../advanced_tutorials/using-result-handlers.html).